RasaHQ/rasactl/README.md

 Removes access credentials for an account.

-## Model Managment Commands
+## Model Management Commands

-It's possible to manage models via `rasactl`, below is a list of commands that help with managing model.
+It's possible to manage models via `rasactl`, below is a list of commands that help with managing models.

 ```text
 $ rasactl help model